josephpconley/josephpconley.github.io/_posts/2014-4-15-jsonpath-for-play.md

 tags: datacombinator playframework json api scala
 title: JSONPath Library for Play
 published: true
+description: I've been working on a platform that transforms, composes, and serves data.
+As part of this effort, I've developed a library for Play that performs a JSONPath query on a Play JsValue.
 ---

 I've been working on a platform that transforms, composes, and serves data.
 As part of this effort, I've developed a [library for Play](https://github.com/josephpconley/play-jsonpath) that performs a JSONPath query on a Play JsValue.
 You can learn about JSONPath by reading [Stefan Goessner's blog post](http://goessner.net/articles/JsonPath/) on the subject.